DANGEROUS STORMS POSSIBLE LATE TODAY

 WEDNESDAY: SW 10-15 KTS WAVES: 2-2′

-TODAY: Early fog may be dense.
-Sun returns, then strong thunderstorms late.
+AFTERNOON: Hazy sunshine, then strong thunderstorms late.
 Hot and humid.
-HIGH: 86
+HIGH: 86 (heat index: 90s)

 TONIGHT: Strong evening storms, then some clearing.
 Mega-muggy.
 LOW: 69